Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function: PAG: Probabilistic Indicator Function Predictor-Corrector Aerocapture Guidance Algorithm

 \subsection{Probabilistic Indicator Function Evaluation}

-This GMVAE training algorithm uses an EM step during training to estimate cluster probabilities, and the expectation portion of that algorithm will be leveraged within the guidance algorithm to determine the cluster membership probabilities for a given trajectory.~\cite{fan_physically_2025} To find the cluster membership probabilities for sample $x$, posterior probability $p(c|z)$ is evaluated via Bayes rule:
+The GMVAE training algorithm employed in this paper uses an EM step during training to estimate cluster probabilities, and the expectation portion of that algorithm is leveraged within the guidance algorithm to determine the cluster membership probabilities for a given trajectory~\cite{fan_physically_2025}.
+To find the cluster membership probabilities for sample $\mathbf{x}$, posterior probability $p(c|\mathbf{z})$ is evaluated via Bayes rule: